dwrobel/flatcam/README.md

 =================================================

+17.09.2019

+- added more programmers that contributed to FlatCAM over the years, in the "About FlatCAM" -> Programmers window

 16.09.2019

 - modified the TclCommand New so it will no longer close all tabs when called (it closed the Code Editor tab which may have been holding the code that run)